ceciliaquinto/DatabaseProject/README.md

 - Extra columns or misaligned rows in some files
 - Some files had no `TEST_ID` value inside the file; it was only found in the filename
   - ➤ For consistency, we added a new `TEST_ID` column during preprocessing
- ---

 ## ✅ Step 2: Cleaning the Data

-All CSV files were cleaned using a spreadsheet tool (Excel) and Python (Pandas library).
-The cleaning involved:
+The raw CSV files were carefully cleaned and standardized using a combination of **Excel** and **Python (Pandas)**, ensuring high data integrity and consistency for downstream analysis.

-- **Assigning missing IDs**: Ensuring each row is correctly associated with a Test ID from 1 to 50.
-- **Correcting decimal formats**: Replacing commas (`,`) with dots (`.`) in numeric values to allow correct parsing.
-- **Filling missing values**: Instead of removing rows with missing data, appropriate placeholder values (e.g., NULL) were assigned to empty cells to preserve the structure and completeness of the dataset.
-- **Standardizing columns**: Ensuring all files have the same structure: `test_id`, `timestamp`, and sensor readings.
-- **Saving cleaned files**: Exported as `.csv` again in UTF-8 encoding, ready to be imported into the database.

----
+The cleaning process included:

+- **Assigning Missing IDs**: Several files lacked internal `test_id` entries — this was particularly common in E-nose and IR files, where the test ID was present only in the filename.
+We systematically extracted the ID and run number from filenames and inserted them as new columns to make the data usable for SQL queries and statistical analysis.

+- **Fixing Decimal Notation**: Some values used commas (`,`) instead of dots (`.`) for decimal separation.
+This inconsistency was resolved across all files to avoid parsing issues and maintain numerical accuracy.

+- **Handling Missing Values Intelligently**: Instead of dropping rows with incomplete data, we retained them by using placeholders such as `NULL`, maintaining the structure and preserving data that might still be valuable for time-series alignment or anomaly detection.

+- **Column Standardization**: We ensured a consistent schema across all files, with clearly labeled and ordered columns such as `test_id`, `timestamp`, `sensor_reading_1`, `sensor_reading_2`, etc., allowing automated ingestion into the database and seamless analysis.

+- **Merging and Organizing by Run**: Cleaned data was grouped by sensor type and experimental run, generating organized datasets like `run1_gc.csv`, `run2_ir.csv`, etc., each representing a complete set of Test IDs for a given configuration.

+- **Encoding and Export**: Final files were exported as UTF-8 encoded `.csv` files to ensure compatibility with PostgreSQL and avoid encoding-related issues during import.

+This multi-step cleaning process ensured the dataset was not only usable but also reliable for exploratory analysis, machine learning, and long-term archival.

 ## 🛠️ Step 3: Creating the Local PostgreSQL Database